Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 (312) 922-9410

-Ticket prices vary; Free Day tickets are available for advanced reservation online.
+Ticket prices vary; Free Day tickets are available on Wednesdays.
 Reservations are strongly recommended.The Field Museum is open daily.
-Rachel enjoyed visiting the Field Museum with her kids last summer!
+Rachel really enjoyed visiting the Field Museum with her kids.

 Bess Bower Dunn Museum of Lake County (Libertyville)